 Use any touch-tone telephone to transmit your voting instructions.
-Vote by 11:59 P.M.
-ET on 10/30/2018.
+Vote by 11:59 p.m.
+Eastern Time on October 30, 2018.
 Have your proxy card in hand when you call and then follow the instructions.

 VOTE BY MAIL

 Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.